SarahBeecroft/ables/faq.md

 The Australian BioCommons has a GoogleForm available that allows you to submit the quarterly plan for your community.

 You can also submit the following using the same GoogleForm:

-Additional resource request (beyond the quarterly plan allocation) General feedback
+- Additional resource request (beyond the quarterly plan allocation)
+- General feedback
-Installation request for the `Australian BioCommons Tools and Workflows project`, also known as project allocation `if89`
+- Installation request for the `Australian BioCommons Tools and Workflows project`, also known as project allocation `if89`

 ## How can I see what software and workflows are available at NCI?

-Please see [this page](resources.html) for more information on the software and workflows available at NCI.
+Please see [this page](resources.html) for more information on the software and workflows available at the NCI.

 ## Where can I go for help or to ask further questions?